sdclibbery/tradr/README.md

 # ToDo

-* Move bots into own folder
+x Move bots into own folder
 * Move all trading related pages over from pi-monitor
-* Find bots in new folder
+* Find bots in new folder: done? test...
 * Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete

 * Order tracking